JaveedYara72/Movie-Recommendation-using-Django/README.md

 #### 4.2 Running in Local

-I am assuming you have completed [section 2](https://github.com/inboxpraveen/movie-recommendation-system#2-requirements-heavy_check_mark) in the above reference for creating your environment.
 Let's start by activating it.

 ```shell
 /path/to/env/bin/activate